Leone Ginzburg: Early life and career

 Ginzburg was born in Odessa to a Jewish family.
-World War I began while the family was on vacation in Viareggio, Italy, and while his older brother and sister (then 15 and 18) traveled with their mother back to Russia, Leone remained, with his governess, for the duration of the war.
+World War I began while the family was on vacation in Viareggio, Italy, and while his older brother and sister (then 15 and 18) travelled with their mother back to Russia, Leone remained, with his governess, for the duration of the war.
 He was reunited with his family when his mother and siblings fled to Italy following the October Revolution in Russia.

 He studied at the Liceo Ginnasio Massimo d'Azeglio in Turin.
 This school molded a group of intellectuals and political activists who would fight Benito Mussolini's Fascist regime and, eventually, help create the post-war democratic Italy.
 His classmates included such notable intellectuals as Norberto Bobbio, Piero Gobetti, Cesare Pavese, Giulio Einaudi, Massimo Mila, Vittorio Foa, Giancarlo Pajetta and Felice Balbo.
-During his time in Turin he contributed to Il Baretti, a literary magazine launched by Piero Gobetti in 1924.
+During his time in Turin, he contributed to Il Baretti, a literary magazine launched by Piero Gobetti in 1924.

 In the early 1930s, Ginzburg taught Slavic Languages and Russian Literature at the University of Turin, and was credited with helping to introduce Russian authors to the Italian public.
 In 1933, Ginzburg co-founded, with Giulio Einaudi, the publishing house Einaudi.
 He lost his teaching position in 1934, having refused to swear an oath of allegiance imposed by the Fascist regime.

 Persecution and internal exile

 Soon after this, he and 14 other young Turinese Jews, including Sion Segre Amar, were arrested for complicity in the so-called "Ponte Tresa Affair" (they were carrying anti-fascist literature over the border from Switzerland), but Ginzburg's sentence was light.
 He was arrested again in 1935 for his activities as leader (with Carlo Levi) of the Italian branch of Giustizia e Libertà, the Justice and Freedom Party, which Carlo Rosselli had founded in Paris in 1929.

 In 1938, he married Natalia Ginzburg (née Levi).
 The same year he lost his Italian citizenship when the Fascist regime introduced antisemitic racial laws.
-In 1940, the Ginzburgs received the fascist punishment known as confino, or internal exile, to a remote, impoverished village, in their case Pizzoli in the Abruzzi, where they stayed from 1940-1943.
+In 1940, the Ginzburgs received the fascist punishment known as confino, or internal exile, to a remote, impoverished village, in their case Pizzoli in the Abruzzi, where they stayed from 1940 to 1943.

 Somehow, Leone was able to continue his work as head of the Einaudi publishing house throughout the period.
 In 1942, he co-founded the clandestine Partito d'Azione or "Action Party", a party of the democratic resistance.
 He also edited their newspaper L'Italia Libera.